 Marci and I dreamed of having land, but my chosen career of running public venue facilities (convention centers, performing arts facilities and arenas) required living within the city limits of that facility.
 I had no regrets as I loved my job and there was never a dull moment.
 During the last ten years of my career at Monona Terrace Convention Center in Madison, Marci and I started volunteering with the Madison Audubon Society collecting prairie plant seeds at Goose Pond, which were used to re-establish prairie habitat for birds and wildlife.
 That reignited our desire to buy land where we could establish our own prairie and build our retirement home.
 With that goal in mind we continued our volunteer seed collecting activities and joined other organizations to learn more about native ecosystems and land management.

 We established a bluebird trail which has 26 bluebird houses that I monitor weekly between April and September.
 I share my data with the Lafayette County Bluebird Association and then send my annual report to the state association.
 In 1979 there were only 22 bluebirds in the entire county.
-Last year my trail fledged 98 bluebirds.
-We have also added bee hives to provide us with some great honey (and a few bee stings, which I have been told is good for you – at least I keep saying this to myself after being stung).
+In 2022 my trail fledged 98 bluebirds.